 Not only might their presence lead to instances of theft, but as children can also connect to the Internet and play against other people online, they represent the same dangers as public chat rooms

-Their use by children is not permitted at Mersey Drive.
+Their use by children is not permitted at Bury and Whitefield Jewish Primary School.
 The use of a games console that is NOT connected to the internet is permitted, during breakfast club hours.
 Online educational games that have been verified, are allowed.

 Sanctions to be imposed if procedures are not followed